7Block Labs

 Engineering checklist: decisions that move the needle

-• Prefer Poseidon2 or audited alternatives; avoid data‑dependent table lookups unless using lookup arguments defensively. (eprint.iacr.org)
+• Go for Poseidon2 or other reviewed options; steer clear of data-dependent table lookups unless you’re using lookup arguments in a smart way. (eprint.iacr.org)

-• If verifying KZG on chain/off chain, track c‑kzg‑4844 updates and audits; verify setup files from trusted sources. (github.com)
+• When it comes to verifying KZG, whether on-chain or off-chain, keep an eye on c‑kzg‑4844 updates and audits.
+Always verify setup files from trusted sources. (github.com)

 • Provers